 |Saturdays||1.00pm – 4.00pm|

-These groups meet at locations outside of the Guild Rooms, at various locations around the Greater Brisbane area.
-If you are interested in joining one of these groups, please contact the Guild for venues.
+The following groups meet at various locations around and outside of the Greater Brisbane area.
+If you are a member interested in joining one of these groups, please contact the Guild for venues.

 Any person who is interested in the art of embroidery may join.
 Click here for membership details.

-Visitors are very welcome whenever the Guild Rooms are open.
+Visitors are very welcome to visit the Guild Rooms whenever they are open.
 Prospective members may make two visits before being required to join.
 This also applies to day and night member groups.

 Basic sewing machines, light boxes and a smocking pleater are available for members’ use, as are irons and boards.
 A photocopier is also available – a small charge is made for its use.
 Tea and coffee making facilities are provided.